Resilient Louisville Released on June 10, 2019

-Draft Resilience Strategy Now Released
+Draft Resilience Strategy

 On January 30, 2019, Louisville Resilience presented the Draft Resilience Strategy at Louisville Central Community Center.
 We took a look back at 2018 and the Resilience process, shared a vision of our city tomorrow, and heard from Metro's Office of Sustainability on the Climate Adaption Plan.
 We want to thank those whose voices helped shaped this plan including community members, our Steering Committee, Phase II Work Groups, the Louisville Resilience Core Team, 100 Resilient Cites, and Perkins & Will.

 Our Phase II Kickoff Meeting took place at the Louisville Free Public Library on September 10, 2018.
 Chief Eric Friedlander and our Guest Speakers spoke to the Work Group Members on the work we will be doing over the course of this phase, such as identifying actions that will build community resilience through an equity lens.
 These actions will be published in the Louisville Resilience Strategy documents in the Spring of 2019.